 Another important aspect of maintaining bucket elevators is ensuring that the equipment is properly lubricated and the pulleys have maintained alignment.
 Regularly checking and replacing worn bearings, chains or belts and pulleys can also extend the life of the elevator.

-Overall, bucket elevators remain a useful and versatile material handling option but we have found chain disks to be preferable in several applications that bucket elevators used to dominate.
+Overall, bucket elevators remain a useful and versatile material handling option but we have found tubular drag systems to be preferable in several applications that bucket elevators used to dominate.
 To find out what is best for your process give us a call or fill out the form below.
 We provide design, sales, integration, and 24/7 service for most types of bulk handling equipment.